 Unless you are using a VPN to unblock geo-restricted content, the only other reason you have a VPN is to secure your online activities and hide your online identity.
-But can VPNs be tracked?
+But can you be tracked with a VPN?

 A VPN encrypts your internet traffic and masks your real IP address to protect you from surveillance by the government, ISP, and hackers looking to steal sensitive data.